markgw/uh-nlp2021/docs/week2/index.md

 ### Exercise 1.1: Using NLTK
 In the previous session, you have installed NLTK and used it to load a corpus.
 In this exercise, you will use NLTK to process sentences.
 More specifically, you will tokenize sentences and words, apply POS tagging on words, lemmatize them and remove any stop words in them.

-The following code imports the required NLTK modules for the task and calls the functions for tokenization, pos tagging and lemmatization.
-Run the code and answer the below questions.

 You might need to download the following NLTK packages:
 ````python
 import nltk